I've reviewed over 80 laptops and these are my top 7 laptops for college students

 Reasons to avoid

-It all comes down to three key things: design, performance and battery life.
-Starting with the build quality, this aluminum unibody inspires confidence in its durability and reliability, while also being super slim at just 0.44 inches and light at 2.7 pounds.
+You're getting the same excellent built quality with durability approved and a sleek aesthetic.
+The aluminum unibody inspires confidence and looks amazing in the new blue finish, while also being super slim at just 0.44 inches and light at 2.7 pounds.
 Plus, with a gorgeously utilitarian aesthetic, you're sure to be the coolest kid on campus!

 And finally, if your college experience is anything like mine was, you'll be running between classes without access to a power outlet.
-Well, in our own intense battery life testing, we saw the 13-inch M3 MacBook Air last 15 hours and 13 minutes.
-That's "worry-free battery life" territory!
+Well, in our own intense battery life testing, we saw the 13-inch M4 MacBook Air last 14 hours and 51 minutes.

 Top it all off with the slickness of macOS for getting work done by day and playing games/binge watching by night, and you've got what I believe is the best laptop for most college students.